SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

      **Transactions** will hold a lock for its entire duration.
 Database systems can expose to the user the locks that are being held as queries are run.
      **Locks need to be able to rollback changes**.

+     > We will cover this in Ch15: Concurrency Control Theory

    * Latches